magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/mqtt-over-ssl.md

 * TOC
 {:toc}

-ThingsBoard provides the ability to run MQTT server over SSL.
+IoT Hub provides the ability to run MQTT server over SSL.
 Both one-way and two-way SSL are supported.
 To enable SSL, you will need to obtain a valid or generate a self-signed SSL certificate and add it to the keystore.
 Once added, you will need to specify the keystore information in **thingsboard.yml** file.
-See the instructions on how to generate SSL certificate and use it in your ThingsBoard installation below.
+See the instructions on how to generate SSL certificate and use it in your IoT Hub installation below.
 You can skip certificate generation step if you already have a certificate.

 ### Self-signed certificate generation

 **Note** This step requires Linux based OS with Java installed.

-Download [**server.keygen.sh**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/server.keygen.sh) from the official ThingsBoard repository to your working directory.
+Download [**server.keygen.sh**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/server.keygen.sh) from the official IoT Hub repository to your working directory.

 Download [**keygen.properties**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/keygen.properties) file to your working directory and populate it with desired values.
 For example: